 Mr. Jackson Guillen - Coda Program Director

-Mr. Jackson has performed in venues across the United States, Mexico, Honduras, Colombia, and Chile, and toured several countries of Latin America with the Orchestra of the Americas.
-He has served as Principal Second Violin of the Gulf Coast Symphony, Lubbock Symphony, and the Symphony of Southeast Texas, and is a regular guest concertmaster of the Shreveport Symphony.
+Dr. Jackson Guillen is a Honduran-born violinist and violist known for his dynamic performance career, commitment to education, and advocacy for Latin American music.
+He has performed across the U.S., Mexico, Honduras, Colombia, and Chile, and toured Latin America with the Youth Orchestra of the Americas.
+Orchestrally, he has held leadership roles as Principal Second Violin with the Gulf Coast Symphony, Lubbock Symphony, and Symphony of Southeast Texas, and has served as Guest Concertmaster of the Shreveport Symphony.

-Mr. Omar Escobedo - Lead Teacher, Jefferson Campus
+Mr. Omar Escobedo - Coda Assistant Director, Jefferson and Sherman Campuses

 Native to Houston, Tx., Omar began his musical journey playing violin at the age of 10 followed by cello at the age of 15.
 Omar went on to receive a scholarship to pursue his musical studies at the University of Houston’s Moores School of Music.
 During his undergraduate degree, Omar performed in masterclasses for Istvan Vardai, Suren Bagratuni, Escher String Quartet and the Aizuri String Quartet.
 He was also selected to be an orchestral fellow at the Immanuel and Helen Olshan Texas Music Festival in 2019.
 Omar received his Bachelors of Music from the University of Houston and is now an active freelancer in and around the Houston area.
 He has performed as a substitute in the Galveston Symphony, Texas Medical Center Orchestra, Symphony of Southeast Texas and the Victoria Symphony.